I don’t divide architecture, landscape and gardening; to me they are one.

 mills studio STATEMENT

 Construction necessarily upsets and alters a site’s existing man-made or natural character.
-The Architecture and Landscape and their interaction will help determine if that intrusion ultimately spoils, repairs, or enriches the site’s existing character or in some cases provides character to a characterless site.
+The Architecture and Landscape and their interaction will help determine if that intrusion ultimately spoils, repairs, or enriches the site’s existing character or in some cases gives character to a characterless site.
 The Landscape and its interaction with the Architecture should help perfect the site.
 Perfecting the site means to accentuate and clarify the sites character while simultaneously using the site to accentuate and clarify the Architecture.
-A site’s character should be defined in broad terms including its physical, intellectual, and spiritual characteristics, its full context.
-Along with the Architecture, the Landscape and their interaction have the opportunity and responsibility to make the site’s character perceptible.
+A site’s character should be defined in broad terms including its physical, intellectual, and spiritual characteristics – its full context.
+The interaction of the Architecture and Landscape has the opportunity and responsibility to make the site’s character perceptible.
 Perfecting the site is also achieved when the architecture and landscape are so physically and conceptually intertwined that neither is imaginable without the other.
 Frank Lloyd Wright’s Fallingwater and Mies Van de Rohe’s Farnsworth House manifest such perfection.
-As these two projects also make clear, perfecting the site does not imply a particular aesthetic.
+As these two projects make clear though, perfecting the site neither implies a single approach nor a particular aesthetic.

 Frank Lloyd Wright’s “Fallingwater” built in 1936, located in Bear Run, Pennsylvania